 Signet’s cast aluminum housing retains heat evenly and will never rust, but some of the fasteners may need replacement over time.
 The high profile lid and deep firebox places the cooking grate right in the middle from top to bottom.
 Some feel this is an ideal design for roasting, so we decided to try a turkey next.
 Signet has a neat warming rack that folds away toward the back of the grill when you open the lid to give you a clear shot at the entire grate surface.
 It needs to be removed when doing large roasts, but pops out with very little effort.
 Once again, 2-zone set-up was easy.
 We placed a water pan in the middle on the Flav-R-Wave heat tents, put the grates back in place and turned the left and right burners up halfway with the middle burner off to hit 325°.
 It roasted beautifully, producing crispy skin and moist meat.
 Hard to attribute the good results solely to the deep firebox, other factors like the cast aluminum hood and Flav-R-Wave diffusers come into play as well.
 Whatever the cause, the effect was delicious!

 Unfortunately, the grease tray is small and must be carefully lined up with three slots in the bottom of the firebox where grease and gunk drain out.
-If it's off by even half an inch, one of the slots could drain right into the cart.
-One wonders why Broil King didn't just make it a few inches longer?
-Another slight compliant is that rain collects in the front handle when left uncovered, and splashes down on your grates when you flip open the lid.
+If it’s off by even half an inch, one of the slots could drain right into the cart.
+One wonders why Broil King didn’t just make it a few inches longer?

-Signet 320, like its predecessor Signet 20, has drop down side shelves typically found on smaller grills: nice touch for condo and apartment dwellers who don't let limited space limit their guest list.
+Signet 320, like its predecessor Signet 20, has drop down side shelves typically found on smaller grills: nice touch for condo and apartment dwellers who don’t let limited space limit their guest list.
 The Signet 20 had black resin shelves with handy built-in condiment trays and tool hooks.
 Signet 320 has stainless steel shelves with with tool hooks, but no condiment trays.
 The video below was taken of the previous Signet 20 model.
-All that changed on the 320 is the shelves.
+All that changed on the 320 is the handle and shelves.